penoty/YPBanner/README.md

         _bannerView= [[YPBannerView alloc] initWithYPBannerItems:@[item_01,item_02...]
                                                    animationType:YPBannerAnimationTypeCube
                                             andAnimationDuration:1.5f];
+###setup frame
-###you can setup the frame any time you want with setFrame or Masonry
+        //you can setup frame any where you want by using setFrame or masonry
                 //use setFrame:
                 [_bannerView setFrame:...];
                 //use Masonry
                 [_bannerView mas_makeConstraints:^(MASConstraintMaker *make) {
                 make...
                  }];
-###Or you can setup frame when init,by using initWithFrame... methods
+###setup frame when init
                 - (instancetype)initWithFrame:(CGRect)frame
                              andYPBannerItems:(NSArray<YPBannerItem *> *)itemArray;
                 - (instancetype)initWithFrame:(CGRect)frame